 Do I need any investigations?

-They may suggest that you are referred to a neurologist (a nervous system specialist) for further assessment.
+He or she may suggest that you be referred to a nervous system specialist (a neurologist) for further assessment.
 The neurologist may suggest some other tests.
 These will depend on the suspected cause of the problem, as is suggested by your history and symptoms.
 They may include various blood tests, X-rays, scans, or other tests.
 Some common tests that are carried out include:

-- Nerve conduction testing.
-This test looks at the speed that electrical signals pass through your nerves.
+The nerve conduction test looks at the speed that electrical signals pass through your nerves.
 Special electrodes are placed on your skin over the nerve being tested.
-They are a bit like the sticky electrodes used when you have an ECG of your heart.
+They are a bit like the sticky electrodes used when you have an electrocardiogram (ECG) of your heart.
 These electrodes give off very small electrical impulses that feel a bit like a small electric shock which stimulate your nerve.
 Other electrodes record the electrical activity of the nerve.
 The distance that the impulses travel to the other electrodes and the time that this takes allows the speed of the nerve impulse to be calculated.
 In peripheral neuropathy, this speed is reduced.

 Do I need any treatment?